 There’s nothing like being able to print out a bunch of different profit and loss reports to go over, whether it’s on a money date with your husband or at a staff meeting with the rest of the business.
 Thanks to QuickBooks Online, I can customize reports and then choose to print them out or email them as a PDF.
 The more expensive your version of QuickBooks online, the more advanced reports you can create and customize.

-While QuickBooks is not currently my primary client invoicing system (I use 17hats for client contracts, time tracking, and invoicing), I still use the invoice option in QuickBooks on a regular basis.
+While QuickBooks is not currently my primary client invoicing system (I now use Dubsado for client contracts, time tracking, and invoicing), I still use the invoice option in QuickBooks on a regular basis.
 Whenever we go to Costco, we’re always getting something for someone else in the clan.
 And that’s just the beginning of the reimbursements, thanks to cell phone family plans and so much more.
 I got tired of the IOU sticky notes and receipts we had all over our house, only to be rediscovered when we could no longer remember if they had paid us.
 But now?
 I just create an invoice in QuickBooks, and when we get paid that money goes right back into the “Reimbursed Expenses” category in QuickBooks so it doesn’t look like we spent all that money we didn’t really spend.

 9. Access Anywhere